Dear Members,

 Directors.

-55. ACKNOWLEDGEMENTS:
+51. ACKNOWLEDGEMENTS:

-Your Directors wish to place on record their appreciation of the
+Your directors wish to place on record their appreciation of the

 contribution made by the employees at all levels, to the continued growth and prosperity

 of your Company.
-Your Directors also wish to place on record their appreciation of
+Your directors also wish to place on record their appreciation of

 business constituents, banks and other financial institutions and shareholders of the